Overactive Bladder

 • Bladder stones

-In some cases, a cause for OAB cannot be found.
+In some cases, a cause for an overactive bladder cannot be found.

 Diagnosis of Overactive Bladder